Using the Zope Component Architecture in Pyramid¶

 You can tell your Pyramid application to use the ZCA global registry at startup time instead of constructing a new one:

-from zope.component import getGlobalSiteManager from pyramid.config import Configurator def app(global_settings, **settings): globalreg = getGlobalSiteManager() config = Configurator(registry=globalreg) config.setup_registry(settings=settings) config.include('some.other.application') return config.make_wsgi_app()
+1from zope.component import getGlobalSiteManager 2from pyramid.config import Configurator 3 4def app(global_settings, **settings): 5 globalreg = getGlobalSiteManager() 6 config = Configurator(registry=globalreg) 7 config.setup_registry(settings=settings) 8 config.include('some.other.application') 9 return config.make_wsgi_app()

-At this point, Pyramid will use the ZCA global registry rather than creating a new application-specific registry; since by default the ZCA global API will use this registry, things will work as you might expect a Zope app to when you use the global ZCA API.
+At this point, Pyramid will use the ZCA global registry rather than creating a new application-specific registry.
+Since by default the ZCA global API will use this registry, things will work as you might expect in a Zope app when you use the global ZCA API.